 It’s illegal not to wear a helmet while cycling.

 The correct answer is B – false.
-Nearly half of respondents thought it was compulsory to wear a helmet while riding a bike, but there’s no law that says you have to, although one study showed helmets are 85% effective at protecting cyclists from head injuries.
-The Highway Code recommends you wear ‘a cycle helmet which conforms to current regulations, is the correct size and securely fastened’.
+Nearly half of respondents thought wearing a helmet while riding a bike was compulsory, but there’s no law that says you have to, although one study showed helmets are 85% effective at protecting cyclists from head injuries.
+The Highway Code recommends you wear a cycle helmet that conforms to current regulations, is the correct size, and is securely fastened.
 According to Cycling UK, any helmet with a Snell Foundation B90 (or higher) sticker has a substantially stronger safety standard.

 QUESTION 4